tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: add "empty" option to has_contain()
 			- DONE: Test
 			- DONE: clean up comments
+		- DONE: in debug mode, postfix Invisible errors with [INVIS]
+		- IDEA: should MixIns like OpenableMixIn should have their own examine() states? like has_contain() ?
+			- DECISION: "no" for now - not until actually needed - but does sort of make sense
 		- TBD: clean-up comments
 		- TBD: create an is_content_vis() meth for ContainsMixIn
 		- TBD: understand "fix display meth use of is_closed() "